Five months after announcing their deal with Yadea and Dachangjiang Group, Gogoro has opened 45 battery-swapping stations in Hangzhou, China.

 They also deal with other manufacturers like Hero, Aeon Motor, PGO, and Yamaha.
 These other manufacturers implement Gogoro’s hot-swappable battery innovations in some of their own vehicular offerings.

-Today marks Gogoro’s first large-scale expansion.
-Gogoro has been working on their Gogoro Network since January 2015.
+Gogoro has been working on their Gogoro Network since January 2015, and today marks their first large-scale expansion.
 Now, with the rollout of their Swap and Go stations in China, users outside of Taiwan can experience their battery-swapping innovations.

 According to Gogoro’s CEO and co-founder Horace Luke in a discussion with TechCrunch, the company is targeting “80 stations by the end of the year, before expanding into other major cities with its partners, Yadea and Dachangjiang Group (DCJ).”